 Chopping Board Size

 The size of a particular chopping board is a significant factor that can really determine your efficiency in the kitchen.
 It would be best if you went for a larger cutting board where you can chop both large and small food materials.
-For instance, it is simpler to chop coriander on a large board than slicing huge chunks of meat on a small board.
+For instance, it is simpler to chop coriander on a large board than to slice huge chunks of meat on a small board.
 Equally, most of the large chopping boards have a drip-groove space, which is a bonus in preventing juice run-off.
 Before opting to purchase a particular cutting board, it can also be wise to consider the size of your sink.
 Ensure that the width of this kitchen kit fits in the sink for easier cleaning.

 It is also reasonable to go for a board size that can fit your storage space with no hassle.
 In case you opt to purchase a plastic one, consider whether it can fit in your kitchen’s dishwasher.
 However, if you are a regular cook, you can go for different sizes of chopping boards.
 With such boards, you can deploy each of them when slicing specific food items.
 For example, you can slice cheese and onion on a small board and work on a whole chicken on a large board.